lancejpollard/math/readme.md

 In quantum mechanics, Hilbert space is used to mathematically represent the state space of a quantum system.
 It is a complex vector space equipped with an inner product, and it is used to describe the wave function of a quantum system.
 The wave function, which is a mathematical function that describes the state of a system, is typically represented as a vector in Hilbert space.
 The inner product on Hilbert space allows for the calculation of probabilities and the creation of probability distributions.
 Additionally, the mathematical structure of Hilbert space allows for the use of linear algebraic techniques to study the time evolution of a quantum system.
 In short, the use of Hilbert space in quantum mechanics allows for a precise mathematical description of quantum systems, which is essential for understanding their behavior and making predictions about their future states.

 ### Quantum Computing

+### Visual Object Recognition

+In computer vision, visual object boundary detection is the process of detecting the boundaries of objects in images or videos.
+The math behind this process typically involves the use of image processing techniques such as filtering, thresholding, edge detection, and segmentation.
+One popular method for boundary detection is the Canny edge detection algorithm, which uses a combination of gradient magnitude and direction to identify edges in an image.
+Other methods include the use of active contours, also known as snakes, which are used to model the boundaries of objects, and deep learning-based methods that use convolutional neural networks to learn features from images and detect boundaries.

 ### Automatic Layouts